aduros/wasm4/site/docs/guides/basic-drawing.md

 </MultiLanguageCode>

-The palette colors are considered to be numbered 1-4, even though they may accessed with indices 0-3.
+The palette colors are considered to be numbered 1-4, even though they may be accessed with indices 0-3.

 The default Gameboy-ish palette looks like this: